University of Florida word mark

 UFIRST Award Expectations

-With the implementation of UFIRST, sponsor budgets and effort commitments are tracked in order to have a mechanism to track budgeting & rebudgeting and variances between award and actuals.
-Like effort, we understand that actual expenditures will vary from what is budgeted.
-Without maintaining the true legitimate baseline upon which to compare actuals, we lose valuable information.
+UFIRST holds sponsor budgets and effort commitments in order to track rebudgeting and variances between award and actuals.
+Actual effort and expenditures may vary from what is budgeted.

 What about proposals that are submitted through the UF Foundation?